Initial Registration for New Students

 Course Exemptions

-Students may be exempted from certain courses in their program of study if they have previously passed those courses or have similar content from Chulalongkorn University and provided that they received a grade of S or a grade not lower than C or equivalent.
-Exempted courses must have been taken within a period of not more than 5 years starting from the following term in which the student received a grade for the course taken.
+Students may request exemptions from specific courses within their program if they have previously completed those courses or have equivalent content from Chulalongkorn University, provided that they received a grade of ‘S’ or a grade not lower than ‘C’ or an equivalent rating.
+Exempted courses should have been completed within a maximum period of 5 years, beginning from the term following the one in which the student received a grade for the course.

-Course exemption request must be made in the first academic term in which the student is enrolled and must be approved by the Program Committee and the Faculty Administrative Board.
-The additional regulations of course exemption shall be determined by the Program Committee.
+Requests for course exemptions must be submitted during the student’s initial academic term, and approval is required from both the Program Committee and the Faculty Administrative Board.
+Further regulations regarding course exemptions will be determined by the Program Committee.

-The grade point from course exemptions shall not be calculated and the study time shall be compared based on the number of credits exempted, according to the ratio of total credits in the program.
-These exemptions shall be considered as part of the study period.
+Grades from course exemptions will not be factored into the grade point average, and the duration of study will be assessed based on the number of credits exempted, relative to the total program credits.
+These exemptions will be counted as part of the overall study period.

 Adding, Dropping, and Withdrawing from Courses